What time is Patrick Melrose starring Benedict Cumberbatch on TV?

 Sherlock star Benedict Cumberbatch plays the title character Patrick Melrose, a narcissistic and suicidal alcoholic.

-The series will follow the character through his life, from his traumatic youth in the south of France through to the development and growth of his many addictions in New York.
+The series follows the character through his life, from his traumatic youth in the south of France through to the development and growth of his many addictions in New York.

 - 15 books to read before the TV adaptations air in 2018